Notice: Due to COVID-19, we will be conducting all consultations either

 The Court's decision clarifies the application of the ABC test in a manner favorable to employers, holding that a worker's dependence for business on a single company, by itself, is not sufficient to establish status as an employee for purposes of the Act.
 However, the classification of workers as employees or independent contractors for purposes of determining their entitlement to unemployment compensation remains a complex area of Connecticut law subject to a number of variables, and presents ongoing challenges to employers.

-If you have any questions about how this decision may affect you or your company, please do not hesitate to contact us.
+If you have any questions about how this decision may affect you or your company, please do not hesitate to contact our employment litigation lawyers.